-1. All Freshmen shall wear the regulation cap or toque throughout the first semester, and during the second semester. until Moving-Up Day.
-Freshmen entering College the second semester shall wear the can or toque in accordance with the above rules for the second semester and the first semester of the next year, unless excused by the Senate.
-Freshmen shall not, in any way, alter the appearance of the regulation cap or toque, which shall be worn conspicously upon the head every day in the week including half holidays, the exceptions being from 6 o'clock Friday night until Monday morning, vacations, and when, but not until the student is out of town.
-Also during this time, both Freshmen men and women shall wear black hose; also, during this time Freshmen men shall wear black ties, as shall Freshmen women when wearing apparel with which ties are worn.
-However, both Freshmen men and women shall be excused from wearing black hose and black ties after Easter vacation.
+1. All Freshmen shall wear the regulation cap or toque throughout the first semester, and during the second semester, until Moving-Up Day.
+Freshmen entering College the second semester shall wear the cap or toque in accordance with the above rules for the second semester and the first semester of the next year, unless excused by the Senate.
+Freshmen shall not, in any way, alter the appearance of the regulation cap or toque, which shall be worn conspicously upon the head every day in the week including half holidays, the exceptions being from 6 o clock Friday night until Monday morning, vacations, and when, but not until the student is out of town.

-- 2. Freshmen are prohibited from wearing prep. school emblems, and monograms of any athletic association except that of Alfred. - 3.
-Freshmen shall neither smoke, nor chew tobacco, except in private dwellings and Burdick Hall, and all University students including students of N. Y. S. A. and A. H. S. are prohibited inserted map.
-At the beginning of each school year a map of the campus shall be posted in some public place.
-Seniors, Juniors and Sophomores may smoke on the Athletic Field.

-- 4. All Freshmen and Freshmen Specials shall report for duty when so directed by a notice, posted at least twenty-four hours in advance of the time at which they shall be required to appear, and signed by the Campus Administrator.
-In the advent of a contingency, the Campus Administrator may be empowered by the President of the Student Senate, to obtain Freshmen labor without formal notice. - 5.
-None but Seniors shall carry canes. - 6.
+- Freshmen are prohibited from wearing prep. school emblems, and monograms of any athletic association except that of Affred. - 3.
+Freshmen sball neither smoke, nor chew tobacco, except in private dwellings and Burdick Hall, and all University students including students of N. Y. S. A. and A. H. S. are prohibited from smoking on the campus, as herein defined; that portion of land within the following boundaries: Kanakadea Creek, Pine Street extended, the fence above the Steinheim and pumping house, and a line which will be a continuation of Ford St., to meet the other two boundaries.
+In addition to this shall be included the Park, Library Square, the Tennis Court, and the Athletic Field.
+At the beginning of each school year a map of the campus shall be posted in some public place. - 4.
+All Freshmen and Freshmen Specials shall report for duty when so directed by a notice, posted at least twenty-four hours in advance of the time at which they shall be required to appear, and signed by the Campus Administrator.
+In the advent of a contingency, the Campus Administrator may be empowered by the President of the Student Senate, to obtain Freshmen labor without formal notice.

+- 5. None but Seniors shall carry canes. - 6.
 Freshmen shall be required to hold open the chapel doors every morning until the student body shall have passed out.
 This is to take effect after the first assembly.
 The student body shall pass out according to classes in the following order: Seniors, Juniors, Sophomores, Freshmen, Specials; the whole body standing at once upon the dismissal of chapel. - 7.
-Freshmen shall be strictly required to observe all the rules of common courtesy, and shall show due respect to University Faculty and Upperclassmen by touching caps, giving preference in entering and leaving buildings, on the tennis courts, etc. They shall also, when walking in company with an upperclassman, carry any books or parcels of said upperclassman.

-8. Freshmen male students must carry matches for Upper-Classmen.
+Freshmen shall be strictly required to observe all the rules of common courtesy, and shall show due respect to University Faculty and Upperclassmen by touching caps, giving preference in entering and leaving buildings, on the tennis courts, etc. They shall also, when walking in company with an upperclassman, carry any books or parcels of said upperclassman. - 8.
+Freshmen must carry matches for upperclassmen. - 9.
+Freshmen shall learn the Alma Mater before October 15. - 10.
+Freshmen must attend all college assemblies and mass meetings, and all Varsity games held at Alfred unless excused by the Senate.
+Application for excuse must be written and given to a Senator 12 hours beforehand (exceptions may be made in emergencies).